-Labeling the backs of photos may damage them long term but I have them backed up digitally and labels would be good archiving for future generations if we were not all going to die in the climate change apocalypse.
+Labeling the backs of photos may damage them long term but I have them backed up digitally and labels would be good archiving for when you need to remember someone's name.
 Glue can also damage photos (and paper like below after 10 years) so I’m using photo corners.
 These let you slot in a photo without holding it forever.

 Step 3 – Layout

 Now you have your scraps in order and groups start to tack the scraps in place.
 Pick out background papers and boarders for pictures.

 Lots of people think about a # grid of each page and put stuff on the + points.
 I’m using small pages so am just putting the photos wherever.
 Decide if you want to let objects overlap.
 Don't be scared to trim down photos.
 You will almost never regret it and if you do you can tape it together on the back or print another.

 Decide if you are planning your text beforehand or just writing on top of your layouts.
 You may run out of space of you don’t plan.
 This does take longer though.